 - When you’re not wanting a heavy meal but a mishmash of dishes hitting different taste sensations

 This authentic Patatas Bravas relies on both sweet and smoke paprika, adding contrast and the cayenne pepper adding heat.
 Garlic and tomatoes are not part of the traditional recipe.

-I make own stock using the potato water, simmered with sticks of carrot and celery.
+I make my own stock using the potato water, simmered with sticks of carrot and celery – retaining the liquid and discarding the vegetables.
 Don’t worry if you don’t have carrots or celery in your pantry, just use the potato water as your stock.